 Logs represent what data is transferred between two parties via Redox.
 Specifically, a log represents:

-There are two primary types of requests for transacting data via Redox, and each has a pair of actions taken by the source and destination on either side of the request:
+As stated in Data Exchange via Redox, there are two primary types of requests for transacting data via Redox, and each has a pair of actions taken by the system on either side of the request:

 |Asynchronous, one-way requests||——->|